gwiam/awt_atoyom/porting_scripts.md

     - you cannot stop navigation by stopping the physics process
     - raycasting seems to be more complicated too
         - always remember to use global position, especially when using subnodes
+    - in unity the instantiation also receives some extra parameters "transform.position" and "Quaternion.LookRotation(-transform.up)"
+        - presumably position and rotation
+    - there is no true unscaled time